This stormwater service expansion is the result of a road transfer from the Province of Nova Scotia to Halifax Regional Municipality.

 The transfer areas are illustrated on page 71 (Area 1) and page 79 (Area 4) of the HRM staff report.

 We have also provided more simple maps below:

 Area 1 includes parts of Boutiliers Point, Ingramport, Head of St Margarets Bay, Lewis Lake, Hubley and Upper Tantallon.

 Area 4 includes parts of East Preston, Lake Echo, Mineville, and Lawrencetown.

 This web page and the HRM web page will be updated regularly once more information becomes available.

-Stormwater charges are illustrated on this page and depend on your impervious area and whether your property drains to the Halifax Water storm system.
+Residents in these expansion areas will be charged a stormwater service fee (illustrated on this page) depending on your impervious area and whether your property drains to the Halifax Water storm system.

 Staff will be contacting residents in the affected areas.
 Extensive community outreach will take place in the impacted areas prior to the anticipated June 1, 2022 transfer.